davidwrede/chef-web-docs-1/step_knife/step_knife_search_by_node_and_environment.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag knife_search_by_node_and_environment

-To search for all nodes running |centos| in the production environment, enter:
+To search for all nodes running CentOS in the production environment, enter:

 .. code-block:: bash

    $ knife search node 'chef_environment:production AND platform:centos'

+.. end_tag